braindead-dev/CashBot/README.md

 - This project was crafted during my freshman year; it may contain bugs or be outdated with current APIs.
 - There's a possibility it might not run smoothly out of the box.
+- This project is obviously no longer maintained.

 ## Features